photon-storage/gw3-doc/docs/api/index.md

 Authentication allows the network to verify the integrity of the request and identity of the requester.
 The identity is used for access control, usage tracking, rate limiting and etc.
-Gateway 3 uses [HMAC](https://en.wikipedia.org/wiki/HMAC) (Hash Message Authenciation Code) for authentication.
+Gateway3 uses [HMAC](https://en.wikipedia.org/wiki/HMAC) (Hash Message Authenciation Code) for authentication.
-In order to access Gateway 3 programmatically, a pair of access key and a access key is required.
+In order to access Gateway3 programmatically, a pair of access key and a access key is required.

 In addition to request specific headers, authentication requires a `X-Access-Signature` header along with access key in `X-Access-Key` header.
 If signature is missing or mismatched, request is rejected.